 These scams are hard to detect because the refinancing process can be confusing and vary from person to person.
 To avoid refinancing traps, the Attorney General’s Office offers the following tips:

-- If you believe the refinancing offer is being made by your current lender, confirm this before proceeding with the transaction, especially if you are relying on the caller’s affiliation with your current lender as a basis to agree to refinance.
+- Confirm the identity of the refinancer.
+If you suspect that your current lender is making the offer make sure to confirm this before proceeding with the transaction—especially if you are relying on the caller's affiliation with your current lender as a basis to agree to refinance.
 Fraudsters may make statements about your credit history, payment history or current interest rate to mislead you into believing that they are affiliated with your current bank.

 - Ask to see everything in writing before you agree to the refinancing terms.
-You are entitled to certain disclosures about your refinancing, including a good faith estimate, which outlines the fees associated with the refinance, and truth-in-lending statement, which spells out the APR (annual percentage rate), representing the total cost of the loan for a year.
-While the good faith estimate and truth-in-lending statement provide the borrower with the information needed to determine the cost of the mortgage, they do not prevent the borrower from being overcharged.
+You are entitled to receive a Truth-in-Lending Disclosure, which explains the cost of the refinancing, including the APR (annual percentage rate)and any fees.
+But be careful.
+The statement does not prevent the borrower from being overcharged.
 You should shop around to make sure you are getting the best loan.

-- Beware of excessive fees.
-Because refinancing fees can be rolled into the loan, they are easy to disguise, and unscrupulous lenders may offer you a great rate and no “out-of-pocket” expenses, while charging excessive fees that are financed through the loan.
-Fees are oftentimes based on your credit and financial profile, and can vary from person to person.
+- Look for excessive fees.
+Refinancing fees can be rolled into the loan and are easy to disguise.
+Unscrupulous lenders may offer you a great rate and no "out-of-pocket' expenses, while charging excessive fees that are financed through the loan.
+Fees are often based on your credit and financial profile and can vary from person to person.

-- Don’t feel pressured into locking in right away, especially if you are unfamiliar with the company.
-It is tempting to lock in immediately when offered a great rate with great terms, but rates may go up or down, and taking a day or two to consider the offer or research the company should not alter the refinance offer too drastically.
+- Don’t feel pressured into accepting right away.
+It is tempting to lock in immediately when offered a great rate with great terms, but rates may go up or down.
+Taking a day or two to consider the offer or research the company should not alter the refinance offer too drastically.